 Listen to your professors attentively when they are delivering their lectures.
 Do not be afraid to ask questions when there is a point that needs more elaboration.
 Professors like attentive students who are ready to be involved in their studies more and more.
 Remember to make sure that your phone is on silent mode.
 Also, professors notice students’ positive attitude and interest during lectures.

 5. Office Hours

 If you have more than one question, and you think that their answers will need a lot of discussions, make use of the professors’ office hours and pay them a visit.
 Avoid personal conversations with your professors.
 Remember to research your questions as much as you can before asking them, because if the answers were easily grasped through the syllabus you will be wasting your professors’ time.
 Be familiar with your syllabus, test dates and due dates for assignments.
 They are busy, so use your time and theirs wisely.

 If professors are too busy to answer your questions on spot, they might ask you to send them an email that includes all of your questions, and they will reply to it as soon as they can.
 Do so, but keep in mind all the aforementioned points: address them properly, introduce yourself, use formal language, ask your questions with a tone of interest, not interrogation, and request politely for answers, do not demand.
 Also, you might want to update your professor with the steps you have taken while trying to answer the questions on your own.
-Professors will never hesitate to give you a sincere guidance on how to research your questions better.
+Professors will never hesitate to give you sincere guidance on how to research your questions better.
 Avoid texting or phoning, unless the professor states that this is their preferred method of communication.

-Say Hello outside the Class
+7. Say Hello Outside Class

 Whenever you see your professors by chance on or off-campus, say hello and state their name.
 Make it short, yet friendly and sincere.
 If your professor is already in the middle of a conversation with another colleague, do not interrupt, unless there is an obvious eye contact, now you can just say your greetings politely.